emehrkay/gizmo/README.md

 Gizmo allows you to interact with the graph server by either sending a string to the server, sending a Gremlinpy object, or by invoking and using models.
 Using the entity `Vertex` and `Edge` objects for your models will give you more power, flexibility, and control when writing your applications.

 When creating custom models, Gizmo requires that you define a `node_type` property with each.
-This should be a uniue string amoung your models as it will allow you to easily query for that model at a later date.
+This should be a unique string among your models as it will allow you to easily query for that model at a later date.

     class Article(Vertex):
         title = String()